contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Others as needed
 ## 22.11 Role of the Stake Bishops’ Council

 The stake bishops’ council is held to counsel about responsibilities pertaining to bishops.
-It includes regular discussion of the principles of (1) caring for those who have temporal and emotional needs and (2) building self-reliance (see [29.3.11]).
+It includes regular discussion of the principles of (1) caring for those who have temporal and emotional needs and (2) building self-reliance.
+(See [29.3.11].)

 Council members are encouraged to: